surister/cratedb-guide/docs/admin/performance/sharding.rst

    This guide assumes you know the basics.

-   If you are looking for an intro to sharding, see `Sharding`_.
+   If you are looking for an intro to sharding, see :ref:`sharding
+   <crate-reference:ddl-sharding>`.

 .. rubric:: Table of contents